quartzmo/butterfly_net/README.md

 ### Command methods

 The following commands can be used in any IRB-based console.
+The longer names have been provided in case of naming conflicts.

-* bn, bn_open- Open a new test case, closing the current test case if one exists.
+* `bn`, `bn_open`       Open a new test case, closing the current test case if one exists.
 Args: file_name:string (optional; '.rb' will appended if needed)
-* bnc, bn_close  - Close the active test case, and write the output to a file.
+* `bnc`, `bn_close`     Close the active test case, and write the output to a file.
-* m, bn_method   - Close the current test method (or block), naming it with the arg method_name:string (optional)
+* `m`, `bn_method`      Close the current test method (or block), naming it with the arg method_name:string (optional)

 ### Example Usage in IRB